Australian Catholic University

 Being a successful innovator or entrepreneur takes more than just big ideas.
 This graduate certificate gives you the tools to turn your ideas into business opportunities, whether you’re developing a new start-up, are already a manager interested in innovation, or transitioning out of full-time work into self-employment.

-All our units are embedded with the United Nations Sustainable Goals.
+All the units are embedded with the United Nations Sustainable Goals.
 You’ll have the option of completing an elective in marketing or information technology and you'll have the support of Collaborate Plus, ACU’s own business incubator and consultation service.

 The Graduate Certificate in Innovation and Entrepreneurship is a pathway into the MBA and Executive MBA, or can count towards a specialisation in those degrees.